nielsproest/GKE-DM885-Project/auth_service/README.md

 `http://IP:PORT/users/signup`

 and send it to the backend in the header of each request.
 If any of the requests fail, the frontend should redirect the user to the login page and request a new token.

+## General Usage guides

+Most functionality can be seen in the documentation, but to clarify some things:

+both `/users/signup` and `/users/login` are described as returning a string, it should be noted that this is the JWT token.